adinath412/Adinath-online-food-order-systems/README.md

 4.contact details page for early communication

-Project Description-This is a web based application developed for a restaurant named Nayhari.
+Project Description-This is a web based application developed for a restaurant named Adinath restaurant.
 This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 Project Features-
 Interactive and responsive UI.